1mh/pyqt-examples/README.md

 ## Running the examples

 Running the examples is really easy.
 The only thing you need is Python 3.

+First, download the [ZIP archive of this repository](https://github.com/1mh/pyqt-examples/archive/_.zip) and unpack it.
+Open a command prompt and use `cd` to navigate into the top-level directory of the archive.

 Create a virtual environment via the command:

     python3 -m venv venv